HectorCastelli/insurance-information-test/DevLog.md

 ### Checking Code quality

 Due to the integration of ESLINT since the beginning of the project, no obvious problems were found by a code-analysis tool.

+### Updating Github with Session tags

+The objective here is to segregate the commits based on the "session", as I have been documenting it on this DevLog.

+These tags will be created with the format: "Session <number>" and will be added to all commits of each Session.